 Online STAR Events

-National FCCLA offers three online STAR Events focused on integrating Family and Consumer Sciences (FCS) content through digital delivery.
+National FCCLA offers four online STAR Events focused on integrating Family and Consumer Sciences (FCS) content through digital delivery.
 The following events have an online preliminary round of competition at the national level.

 Online STAR Events